SanskritiHarmukh/Forecasting-Stock-Market-Index/README.md

 ### *1. [Streamlit](https://streamlit.io/) :- Streamlit is an open-source python framework for building web apps for Machine Learning and Data Science.
 We can develop and deploy our web app using Streamlit very easily.*
 ### *2. [fbProphet](https://facebook.github.io/prophet/) :- Prophet is an open-source library published by Facebook(now Meta) that depends on decomposable models like Trend, Seasonality and Holidays.*
 ### *3. [yfinance](https://finance.yahoo.com/lookup) :- Yahoo Finance is used to collect the stock data, so that we can forecast the prices based on the historical data.*
+### *4. [plotly](https://plotly.com/) :- Plotly provides online graphing, analytics, and statistics tools for individuals and collaboration, as well as scientific graphing libraries for Python, R, MATLAB*

 ## Let's build the project together...